alexandrescieux/komga-helm-chart/README.md

 ## Acknowledgements

-[gotson](https://github.com/gotson), for this fine piece of software that is Komga.
+[gotson](https://github.com/gotson), for Komga, a fine piece of software.

 ## License